babak2/outbreak_analyser/README.md

 # Outbreak Analyser

-This project provides a simulation tool for analysing the outbreak of infectious diseases based on reported cases and a gridded representation of the population.
+This project provides an investigation tool for analysing the outbreak of infectious diseases based on reported cases and a gridded representation of the population.

 ## Table of Contents